Pi Kappa Sigma: History

-In 1897, Alice Eddy Snowden assisted the J.P.N.s to transform themselves to a Greek-lettered organization.
-After careful consideration of Greek syntax and semantics, Pi Kappa Sigma was chosen as the name.
+In 1897, Alice Eddy Snowden assisted the J.P.N.s to transform into a Greek-lettered organization Pi Kappa Sigma.
+It was the first pedagogical sorority.
+Its second chapter was established at Northwestern State Teachers' College in 1900, followed by a chapter at Miami University in 1915.

-Pi Kappa Sigma planted chapters at different campuses throughout the United States.
-In 1915, the sorority worked to become national.
-The first national convention was held.
-There, goals for increasing membership and chartered chapters were established.
-A new membership pin was designed.
-The constitution was revised.
-Authorization for a publication (the Laurel) was given.
+In 1915, the sorority worked to become national and held its first national convention.
+There, the constitution was revised, a new membership pin was designed, goals were set for expansion, and a publication was authorized.
+National conventions were held every two years from 1915 up to 1931, then every three years.
+It was governed by a grand council that included five officers.

 Pi Kappa Sigma's status as a "pedagogical sorority" prevented it from being admitted into the National Panhellenic Conference.

-The Association of Education Sororities

-In 1917, two members of the Association for Pedagogical Sororities (A.P.S.), Sigma Sigma Sigma and Alpha Sigma Alpha, invited Pi Kap to join their association.
-Pi Kap accepted, and was soon joined by Delta Sigma Epsilon.
-At the third national convention of A.P.S., the sororities changed A.P.S. to Association of Education Sororities (A.E.S.)
-Over the next decade, Theta Sigma Upsilon, Alpha Sigma Tau, and Pi Delta Theta became A.E.S. members.
+In 1917, two members of the Association for Pedagogical Sororities (APS), Sigma Sigma Sigma and Alpha Sigma Alpha, invited Pi Kap to join their association.
+Pi Kap accepted.
+At the third APS national convention, the sororities changed APS to Association of Education Sororities (AES).

-Becoming an NPC Sorority
+In 1923, Pi Kappa Sigma had seven chapters, five alumnae associations, 200 active members, and 1,500 total initiates.
+By 1930, the sorority had chartered 32 chapters and had initiated 3,000 members, although six chapters had closed.
+It also had alumnae chapters in Buffalo, New York; Cincinnati, Ohio; Cleveland, Ohio; Denver, Colorado; Detroit, Michigan; Huntington, West Virginia; Los Angeles, California; and Youngstown, Ohio.

-In November 1947, the National Panhellenic Conference (NPC) invited Pi Kappa Sigma and her A.E.S. peers into "associate membership with reservations."
-With this invitation the A.E.S. immediately dissolved.
+In November 1947, the National Panhellenic Conference (NPC) invited Pi Kappa Sigma and the other AES members to join as "associate membership with reservations."
+With this invitation, the AES immediately dissolved.
 In June of the following year, the reservations cited by the NPC were removed.
-The former A.E.S. sororities became associate members of the NPC.
-Pi Kappa Sigma, in a 1949 publication, hoped to become a full member by 1951.
+The former AES sororities became associate members of the NPC.
+Pi Kappa Sigma hoped to become a full member by 1951.

 There were two problems for Pi Kappa Sigma and the move into the NPC.
 First, many Pi Kaps also held membership in NPC groups, having joined before 1947.
-These sisters were forced to choose between Pi Kap and their NPC sorority.
-Pi Kap, like all sororities faced with this adjustment, suffered losses.

-The second problem was the chartering of chapters at "unqualified institutions".
-Under the rules of the NPC, Pi Kap had to withdraw such chapters from the roll until those institutions could attain the proper accreditation.
+These sisters were forced to choose between Pi Kappa Sigma and their NPC sorority, and Pi Kap suffered losses.
+The second problem was its inclusion of chapters at "unqualified institutions"; under the rules of the NPC, Pi Kap had to withdraw such chapters until those institutions could attain the proper accreditation.
 Again, Pi Kap lost members.

-The history book (1949) included total membership records after the NPC affiliation.
-The "grand total membership" was 9,241 sisters.
-There were 32 active chapters and 15 inactive.

-National conventions were held every two years from 1915 up to 1931, then every three years.

-Merging with Sigma Kappa
+After NPC affiliation, the sorority had 9,241 members, 32 active chapters, and 15 inactive chapters.

-Pi Kappa Sigma remained an NPC affiliated sorority for only ten more years.
-In 1959, it was absorbed by Sigma Kappa.
+On May 15, 1959, Pi Kappa Sigma was absorbed by Sigma Kappa.
+Its total membership reported in the 1957 Baird's Manual was 11,013, two years before the merger with Sigma Kappa.